• Skip to main content

 My husband travels and would bring home tons of travel-sized free toiletries.
 Don’t get me wrong, when times are tough financially, every penny saved counts!
 If you are collecting freebies or stockpiling from coupons, at least have a system for your extras.

-I store all of our freebies in a clear shoebox-sized plastic container.
+I store all of our freebies in a small, clear plastic container.
+I call this our “bathroom store”.
 I also store extra toothpaste or other small items I find on sale here.
 If you are stockpiling on bigger items, like shampoos, you may want to find a storage spot that is not under your bathroom sink if you are running out of room in there.

 Storage solutions to conquer bathroom counter clutter